apilayer/numvalidate/README.md

 ## How To Start The Application

 ### Auth0 Setup
-To run this project you'll need an
+To run this project you'll need an Auth0 account.
+WIP.

 ### Stripe Setup
+To run this project you'll need a Stripe account.
+WIP.

 ### Setup